 50 slow premium requests for complex debugging and explanations

 Students consistently rate Cursor highest for ease of use and code quality.
-The AI understands context across multiple files, making it excellent for larger projects where traditional autocomplete falls short.
+The AI understands context across multiple files, making it excellent for larger projects where traditional autocomplete fails.
 For comprehensive comparisons with other AI coding tools, check out our Best AI for Coding 2026 guide.

 Key advantages include: